CEO/CoFounder and Marketing Director

 Lost Team Member

 Lutz Kayser established the first commercial space company in the world, OTRAG, in 1975, and worked alongside rocket pioneer Wernher von Braun.
-Lutz advised IOS on its innovative NEPTUNE Building Block-based rocket designs.
+Lutz acted as an engineering adviser.
 His work lives on at IOS.

 May - December 2017